mrsilver76/listporter/README.md

 - **`-t <token>`, `--token <token>`**
   Plex authentication token.
 Required to interact with your Plex server.
 To find out your token, see [Plex's guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

+>[!NOTE]
+>If you want to upload playlists for a specific [Plex Home user](https://support.plex.tv/articles/203815766-what-is-plex-home/), **you must use the access token associated with that user**, not the admin account.
+Refer to [this FAQ entry](FAQ.md#can-i-import-a-playlist-directly-to-a-specific-plex-home-user-instead-of-the-mainadmin-account) for detailed steps on obtaining a Plex Home user token.

 >[!CAUTION]
 >You should never share your Plex token with anyone!